Sketchfellow/Discord-KoboldCPP-Bot/README.md

 * **Simple Q&A:** Use the `!ask` command for direct questions to the LLM without retaining conversation history.
 Ideal for quick queries.
 * **Customizable:** Configure various parameters like maximum tokens, message history length, cooldown period, and prompt format to suit your needs.
 * **KoboldCPP Integration:** Designed to work seamlessly with KoboldCPP's API, allowing you to leverage locally hosted LLMs.
-* **Multiple Prompt Formats:** Supports various prompt formats including ChatML, Llama, Vicuna, and Gemma.
+* **Multiple Prompt Formats:** Supports various prompt formats including ChatML, Llama, Vicuna, Mistral, Gemma, and more.
 * **Automatic Cleanup:**  Periodically removes old conversation histories to manage memory usage.
 * **Error Handling:**  Includes robust error handling to manage issues like network timeouts, API errors, and invalid responses.